roycetech/applescript-core/README.md

 ### Recommended 3rd party dependency

 *   Install [CliClick](https://github.com/BlueM/cliclick) to allow simulating user mouse interactions.
+This is used only in few cases where the default click does not trigger UI controls .

 ### Recommended AppleScript applications
 *   [Create Automator App](apps/User/Create%20Automator%20App.applescript) - For easily creating AppleScript app wrapped by Automator that can be invoked via Spotlight.